Watendlath

 Watendlath is owned by the National Trust and sits high between the Borrowdale and Thirlmere valleys at 863 ft above sea level.

 Watendlath Tarn

 Watendlath Tarn is fed by Bleatarn Gill from Blea Tarn, 700 ft above, below Bell Crags.
 Water from Watendlath Tarn flows into the beck of the same name and eventually feeds Lodore Falls, and ends up in Derwent Water.

 The tarn is 7 acre in size, with a maximum depth of 56 ft.
 It was given to the National Trust by Queen Victoria's daughter, Princess Louise, in memory of her brother, King Edward VII.

-Watendlath Tarn is stocked with brown trout and rainbow trout and is a popular fly fishing water, with wading and boat fishing used.

 Governance

 Watendlath is within the Penrith and Solway UK parliamentary constituency.

 Watendlath has its own Parish Council; Borrowdale Parish Council.